giantswarm/docs/src/content/ui-api/kubectl-gs/get-apps.md

 kubectl gs get apps -n ab12c
 ```

-to list some information on all apps available to you in the current namespace.
+to list some information on all Apps available to you in the current namespace.
-Your apps are stored in a namespace in the management cluster with the same
+Your Apps are stored in a namespace in the management cluster with the same
 name as your cluster ID.

 Here is some example output: